2 July 2021

 Try writing down all your inner critics comments on one side of a piece of paper.
 Then write a more realistic and caring appraisal of yourself on the other side.

-So, if you’re inner critic tells you “you’re stupid”, you could write, “I may not always get it right, but I am intelligent and competent in many ways” It can to add an example to support these thoughts.
+So, if your inner critic tells you “you’re stupid”, you could write, “I may not always get it right, but I am intelligent and competent in many ways” It can to add an example to support these thoughts.
 It could something like, “My line manager said my last of piece of work was really good.”

 For more ways to manage your inner critic, read how to beat imposter syndrome and stop feeling like a fraud.